rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 # ... with 22 more rows
 ```

-Now we have a table with 32 rows instead of 2201 rows without any lost of information!
+Now we have a table with just 32 rows instead of 2201 rows without any lost of information!

 **Count-data**:

-* each row is a group of people with similar attributes
+* Each row is a group of observations with similar attributes
-(like age-category, gender and survived)
-* one column is a numeric variable representign the number of observations
+* One column is a numeric variable representign the number of observations
-(in this case n)
-* the rest of the columns are categorical variables
+* The rest of the columns are categorical variables
-* each cell is a value
+* Each cell is a value

 # Why use count-data?